-Performing arts education engenders respect for fellow performers, differing performance genre, varying cultures and oneself with humility and self esteem.
-These characteristics are essential for success at the highest level.
+Performing arts education engenders respect for: fellow performers, differing performance genres, varying cultures and oneself with humility and self esteem being essential characteristics for success at the highest level.

 Being a performance based community, our students best contribute to community projects through their love of performance.
-The Prefects organised a concert with all funds raised being donated to the Humour Foundation (Clown Doctors).
-Prefects chose this appeal as their project to assist students and families with children affected by illness and prolonged stays in hospital.
+The Prefects organised a concert with all funds raised being donated to the Queensland Premiers Flood Appeal.